billroy/serial-web-terminal/README.md

 ### Bugs

   * BUG: shellArgs in config.json has/needs hardcoded path

-  * BUG: ^C ends the shell; should send ^C to Arduino

   * BUG: clicking the tilde allows second shell, which interferes with first
 	* allow multiple viewers?
 	* disable new-tab?

   * BUG: seems to boot twice, most times.

-  * BUG: double-echoes typed commands

   * BUG: with no arduino plugged in, shell exits with only a brief flash of black